-We analyzed 13,000 ESL job postings to better understand the international ESL job market.
+We analyzed 13,000 TEFL job postings to better understand the international TEFL job market.

 And hope you do too.